khcrysalis/Feather/README.md

 This is why we prepend the random string before each identifier, its done as a safety meassure - however you can disable it if you *really* want to in Feathers settings page.

-*NOTE: IF YOU WANT TO KEEP APPLICATION DATA THROUGH REINSTALLS, MAKE SURE YOU HAVE THE SAME BUNDLEID.*
+> [!WARNING]
+> If you want to keep application data through reinstalls, make sure you have the same bundleid.

-> What is remove dylib inside of options
+> What is remove dylib inside of options?

 There's a very specific reason its there, for those wanting to remove pre-existing injected dylibs inside but it really serves no other practical use other than that.
 Don't use this if you have no idea what you're doing.